Fade Cut Men's Haircut: Low Fade, Mid Fade, High Fade & More - Rank 7

 Can I cut a fade cut myself?

 Any man can shave a bald head on his own.
 Cutting a professional fade cut with seamless transitions seems to be more of an art without help.
 Especially the back of the head could be a problem.
-In addition, if you really decide to do it, you should first buy a good clipper with an adjustable attachment.
-There are plenty of fade cut instructions on the Internet - but they are not recommended.
+Moreover, if you really decide to do it, you should first buy a good clipper with an adjustable attachment.
+There are plenty of fade cut instructions on the Internet - but we do not recommend them.